 It also makes it easier for them to get on and off the bike, and an excellent example of this is the Weeride First Balance Bike (pictured).

 This has a higher saddle height than the Puky LRM Learner bike, but it offers a stylish metal frame and a range of colours and it also offers the step through frame.

 As already mentioned, the majority of the best balance bikes for 2 year olds are made from metal.
 However, if you would prefer a wooden balance bike there are some great choices such as the Jiggy Wooden Balance Bike.

-This has a great retro design and is very reasonably priced at around £40, and a great alternative is a Tidlo Balance bike which is manufactured by John Crane.
+This has a great retro design and is very reasonably priced, and another great alternative is a Tidlo Balance bike which is manufactured by John Crane.
 These lovely balance bikes are painted in some beautiful colours and wooden balance bikes also have the advantage of being great for the environment.